 This document contains information concerning animal transport through public access areas and off campus.
-For specific requirements regarding transporting rodents to and from campus, please see the Division of Laboratory Animal Medicine (DLAM) Standard Operating Procedure (SOP) on Rodent Transport.

 All transportation of animals should be planned to minimize transit time, reduce the risk of zoonoses, avoid the visibility of animals to the public, and protect the animals against physical trauma.
 Use service elevators when available.
 This includes the transportation of empty carriers, restraint chairs, transport cages, shoebox cages, etc.